Florence Mildred White: Salisbury City Police

 Two weeks later White sent her application for the post to Birmingham.
 This she did on Chief Constable Frank Richardson's office notepaper, adding she did so with his permission as well as his agreement that she should apply for the post.
-She also wrote another letter to Chief Constable C.H.
-Rafter in April 1925, reiterating the monetary conditions that she was expecting in her new position relating to her pay i.e. Salary, Detective Allowance, Plain Clothes Allowance, Boot Allowance, and she added five percent of Pensionable Pay being deducted towards the Superannuation Fund.
+She also wrote another letter to Chief Constable C. H. Rafter in April 1925, reiterating the monetary conditions that she was expecting in her new position relating to her pay i.e. salary, detective allowance, plain clothes allowance, boot allowance, and she added five per cent of pensionable pay being deducted towards the Superannuation Fund.
 Chief Constable Rafter replied with a personal letter to White giving very precise details of what would be expected of her in her duties as a Lady Enquiry Officer in the Birmingham City Police Force.
 He added that his "Force needs a broad minded woman of the world" and noted that "If your Chief Constable approves of your joining this police force I would seek the approval of your Watch Committee about allowing you to count your previous police service in the Salisbury Force towards pension in this Force".
 White often referred to her possible new position as being a Lady Enquiry Officer, a female detective.
 She could not be attested, as there was no provision for it in the Birmingham Force at the time; it was to be 1930 before the rules were changed in Birmingham.
-Two women, Evelyn Miles (1867–1939) who would become a Sergeant later and Rebecca Lipscombe were policewomen since 1918 but were not attested and therefore did not have the same powers or status as their male counterparts.
+Two women, Evelyn Miles (1867–1939) who would become a sergeant later and Rebecca Lipscombe were policewomen since 1918 but were not attested and therefore did not have the same powers or status as their male counterparts.

-White journeyed from Salisbury to Birmingham on 23 April 1925 for an interview with the Chief Constable at the Chief Constable's Office in Corporation Street, Birmingham.
+White journeyed from Salisbury to Birmingham on 23 April 1925 for an interview with the chief constable at the Chief Constable's Office in Corporation Street, Birmingham.
 White was accepted for the post of Lady Enquiry Officer with the Birmingham Police Force, Detectives Office.
-She had to accept the title "Lady Enquiry Officer," as opposed to "Policewoman".
+She had to accept the title "Lady Enquiry Officer", as opposed to "Policewoman".
 Her previous attestation was held in abeyance.
 Peto was very pleased with the outcome: she wrote in her Memoirs that on her resignation she had the consolation of promoting the appointment in her post of Sergeant White of Salisbury, who had trained at the Bristol School and was admirably qualified, in her view, to take over and develop the work in Birmingham.> Peto notes the White, having already been sworn in at the Salisbury Force, was able to make her transfer and to carry her "attested work" with her.
 Commencing work in Birmingham Peto did not have the power of arrest.
 Peto also wrote that in 1925 there were about thirty female Constables in Great Britain.
 By 1937 she estimates this number was just under three hundred.